kubeshark/docs/src/pages/en/pro_upgrade.md

 ## Downgrading

-Using the Pro edition, requires having a valid license key in the Kubeshark configuration file, that usually resides at ~/.kubeshark/config.yaml.
+Using the Pro edition requires having a valid license key in the Kubeshark configuration file, that usually resides at ~/.kubeshark/config.yaml.

 To downgrade, simply erase the license key and Kubeshark will use the community version.